-and the kernels are due to translations in $x, y$ and change of parameter $\ep$.
-This non-degeneracy property plays an important role in the proof of nonlinear orbital stability.
+where the kernel directions come from translation in $x$, translation in $y$, and variation of the parameter $\ep$.
+This non-degeneracy property is crucial in the nonlinear orbital stability theory.

-Let us first consider the shear case ($\ep=0$).
-Because of the separability of the variables $(x,y)$, it reduces to study a series of Sturm-Liouville type ODE eigenvalue problems \eqref{mode0}-\eqref{modek} for the Fourier modes.
-By numerical computations in Subsection \ref{eigenfunction-motivation} and the calculation of the first few eigenvalues with corresponding eigenfunctions in \eqref{eigen value-function}, we find a change of variable which surprisingly transforms the ODEs \eqref{mode0}-\eqref{modek} to the well-known Legendre-type differential equations \eqref{eigenvalue problem for 0 mode} and \eqref{eigenvalue problem2 non-zero modes varepsilon=0}, from which we solve all the exact eigenvalues with corresponding eigenfunctions by the (associated) Legendre polynomials.
-In particular, the principal eigenvalue of \eqref{eigenvalue problem-introduction} is $1$.
-This confirms spectral stability for $\ep=0$.
+We first consider the shear case ($\ep=0$).
+Because the variables separate, the problem \eqref{eigenvalue problem-introduction} reduces to a family of Sturm-Liouville ODE eigenvalue problems \eqref{mode0}-\eqref{modek} for the Fourier modes.
+Guided by the numerical computation in Subsection \ref{eigenfunction-motivation} and by the first few exact eigenpairs in \eqref{eigen value-function}, we introduce the change of variable $\gamma = \tanh(y)$.
+This unexpectedly transforms \eqref{mode0}-\eqref{modek} into the classical Legendre-type equations \eqref{eigenvalue problem for 0 mode} and \eqref{eigenvalue problem2 non-zero modes varepsilon=0}, which can then be solved explicitly in terms of the Legendre and associated Legendre polynomials.
+In particular, the principal eigenvalue of \eqref{eigenvalue problem-introduction} is $1$, which yields spectral stability for $\ep=0$.

-For the Kelvin-Stuart vortices ($0<\ep<1$), the associated PDE eigenvalue problem \eqref{eigenvalue problem-introduction} can not be solved by separation of the original variables $(x,y)$.
-This is a major difficulty in our study.
-We introduce a nonlinear change of variables $(x,y)\mapsto(\theta_\ep,\gamma_\ep)$ and the associated PDE eigenvalue problems become decoupled in the new variables $(\theta_\ep,\gamma_\ep)$.
-The important nonlinear change of variables $(x,y)\mapsto(\theta_\ep,\gamma_\ep)$ is given by
+For the Kelvin--Stuart vortices ($0<\ep<1$), the PDE eigenvalue problem \eqref{eigenvalue problem-introduction} cannot be solved by separating the original variables $(x,y)$.
+This is the main difficulty in the linear analysis.
+We overcome it by introducing a nonlinear change of variables $(x,y)\mapsto(\theta_\ep,\gamma_\ep)$ under which the associated PDE eigenvalue problems \eqref{eigenvalue problem-introduction} decouple.
+The change of variables is